We go for a first spin on the new Shimano Dura-Ace groupset

 After months of rumours, Shimano has finally lifted the lid on its new Dura-Ace groupset, which will come with an integrated power meter, hydraulic disc brakes, and the option of synchronised front and rear derailleur shifting.

 The new groupset, which to give it its full name is Shimano Dura-Ace R9100 also features a redesigned crankset and front and rear derailleurs, and has been launched at the same time as Shimano releases new Dura-Ace wheels, some of which will be disc brake-compatible.
-Availability for all the new kit is set for early 2017, but pricing is yet to be confirmed.
+Availability for all the new kit is set for early 2017, with prices for complete groupsets starting at £1854.91.

 New power meter